Miami Dolphins Odds

 Tickets can be purchased through the Dolphins website here.

-The Miami Dolphins haven’t had very many owners in their history, which isn’t all that surprising considering they were one of the AFL expansion teams and don’t have the same deep history as some NFL squads like the Green Bay Packers and New York Giants.
+The Miami Dolphins haven’t had very many owners in their history, which isn’t all that surprising, considering they were one of the AFL expansion teams and don’t have the same deep history as some NFL squads like the Green Bay Packers and New York Giants.

-Prior to Ross, Wayne Huizenga owned the team from 1994-2008.
+Before Ross, Wayne Huizenga owned the team from 1994-2008.
 His 15-year tenure resulted in a 127-113 historical win-loss record with eight playoff appearances.

 Tim Robbie owned the team from 1990-1993, going 40-24 for the highest win percentage of any owner at .625.
 The team made the playoffs twice in those four seasons.